-Unfortunately, those who do not have a primary degree in Psychology are not eligible to apply.
+Only those with a primary degree in Psychology are eligible to apply.
 However, if you have a degree in another discipline, and feel strongly about making a career change into Psychology, you can apply to the British Psychological Society to undertake a Graduate Conversion Course in Psychology, which then gives you eligibility for Chartered Status in the future.
 If you have successfully completed the conversion course, your application for entry to this programme will then be considered.

 Months of entry

-Become more employable for positions in the public and private sector that involve the application of psychology to mental health issues (such as Assistant and Associate Psychologist posts, and Research Assistant/Analyst posts);
+- Become more employable for positions in the public and private sector (such as Assistant and Associate Psychologist posts, and Research Assistant/Analyst posts);

 Information for international students